Sharp thresholds for the Escobar functional: the Escobar-Willmore mass, geometric selection, and compactness trichotomy: Escobar III: Lyapunov-Schmidt reduction, interactions, and threshold classification

 Assume now that we are in the \emph{pure bubbling} case $u_\infty\equiv0$ (hence $J=k$).
-Assume in addition that $(u_\ell)$ consists of \emph{positive constrained critical points} on $\mathcal S$ (equivalently: smooth positive Escobar Euler--Lagrange solutions normalized by $\|u_\ell\|_{L^q(\partial M)}=1$), that the \emph{refined hypothesis} \eqref{eq:Jk-refined-hyp} holds in fixed collars around the bubble centers (so that Theorem~\ref{thm:Jk-quant}\textup{(ii)} applies there and $\mathfrak R_g$ is defined on those collars), and that bubbling occurs in the separated/no--tower regime so that (after passing to a further subsequence if needed) the Lyapunov--Schmidt parametrization (Lemma~\ref{lem:LS} with this $k$) applies.
+Assume in addition that $(u_\ell)$ consists of \emph{positive constrained critical points} on $\mathcal S$ (equivalently: smooth positive Escobar Euler--Lagrange solutions normalized by $\|u_\ell\|_{L^q(\partial M)}=1$), that $(M,g)$ is not conformally diffeomorphic to $(S^n_+,g_{\mathrm{round}})$, and that the extracted centers lie on the zero-mean-curvature stratum, $H_g(x_{\ell,i})=0$ $(i=1,\dots,k$, $\ell$ large), so that Theorem~\ref{thm:Jk-quant}\textup{(ii)} applies at those parameters.
+Assume moreover that bubbling occurs in the admissible separated/no-tower regime and, for $k\ge2$, with macroscopic separation $d_g(x_{\ell,i},x_{\ell,j})\ge\delta_0>0$ for $i\neq j$, so that (after passing to a further subsequence if needed) the multi-bubble modulation (Lemma~\ref{lem:multi-modulation}) and Lyapunov--Schmidt correction (Lemma~\ref{lem:LS} with this $k$) apply.